adamhaile/surplus/README.md

 ```
 For a longer discussion, see [why real DOM nodes?](#why-real-dom-nodes)

-Creating real DOM nodes removes the entire "middle layer" from Surplus: there are no components, no "lifecycle," no mount or diff/patch.
-DOM nodes are values like any other, "components" are plain old functions that return DOM nodes.
+Creating real DOM nodes removes the entire &ldquo;middle layer&rdquo; from Surplus: there are no components, no &ldquo;lifecycle,&rdquo; no mount or diff/patch.
+DOM nodes are values like any other, &ldquo;components&rdquo; are plain old functions that return DOM nodes.

 ### Automatic Updates